 To help guide us in the right direction, it’s always worth looking at other organisations doing great, innovative things.

-Here are a few great examples of public sector, third sector and other social good organisations specifically in the health and social care arena that we’ve noted recently:
+Here are a few great examples of the public sector, third sector, and other social good organisations specifically in the health and social care arena that we’ve noted recently:

 Babylon Health UK